Registration and Opening Hours

-Participants should collect name badges from the conference registration desks.
-As only registered participants will be permitted to attend the scientific sessions, the exhibition and poster areas, you are required to wear your badge when entering and while remaining in the congress venue.
+Participants should print and collect their name badges from the self-printing registration desks.
+As only registered participants will be permitted to attend the scientific sessions, the exhibition and poster areas, you are required to wear your badge when entering and while remaining in the conference venue.
 Exhibitors will also receive badges to allow access to the appropriate areas.
 Lost badges can be replaced at the registration desk.
-However, a handling fee of EURO 50.- will be charged.
+However, a handling fee of EUR 50.- will be charged.

 Cancellations and Refunds

-Notice of cancellation must be made in writing by e-mail to the Congress Office: firstname.lastname@example.org
+Notice of cancellation (e.g. in case of sickness, lack of funding or any other personal reasons) must be made in writing by e-mail to the ESHG Conference organisers: email@example.com

-Registration fees may be refunded if written cancellation has been received as follows:
+Registration fees may be refunded if written cancellation if received as follows:

-The date of the email/fax ID is the basis for considering refunds.
-Refunds will be made after the congress.
+The date of the email is the basis for considering refunds.
+Refunds will be made after the conference.

-By registering to the ESHG 2021 participants agree that neither the organising committee nor the congress office assume any liability whatsoever.
+By registering to the ESHG 2022 participants agree that neither the organising committee nor the conference office assume any liability whatsoever.
 Participants are requested to make their own arrangements for health and travel insurance.
 The conference fee does not include insurance.
-Cancellations made after the deadline (May 23, 2021) cannot be refunded for any reasons.
+Cancellations made after the deadline (June 2, 2022) cannot be refunded for any reasons.

-All participants (physical and online only) will have access to the conference virtual platform.
+All participants (in-person and online only) will have access to the conference virtual platform.
 To access the platform attendees will need to use their email address and password used for their registration.

-What will you find in the virtual platform?
+What will you find in the virtual conference platform?

 In the virtual platform you will have access to:

-- Real time live stream of all sessions with the possibility of interaction through the session chat
+- Real time live stream of sessions with the possibility of interaction through the session chat

 - Presenter profiles

-The mobile app with full programme and other useful information will be available for download two weeks before the conference.
+The mobile app with full programme and other useful information will be available for download one week before the conference.

 Live Streaming in the Exhibition Hall

-The plenary lecture hall is equipped with a live transmission possibility to the live streaming area in the exhibition.
-The programme of the plenary hall (Hall 3) will be transmitted to this area during exhibition opening hours.
+The plenary lecture hall is equipped with a live transmission possibility to the live streaming area in the exhibition (Hall X4).
+The programme of the plenary hall (Hall A) will be transmitted to this area during exhibition opening hours.